 “We had to engage with the people who were really invested in those individual programs, and show them that we wanted to bring everything together without losing what was working really well.”

 Suncorp’s change journey had two distinct elements.
 The first was identifying people within the business who would play a role in the project’s success.
 They created a steering committee that was key to driving change.
 The second was selecting a provider who could work with Suncorp as its change journey progressed and business needs evolved.

 “The starting point for us was to find the right platform that would enable us to accommodate some of the nuances in different programs in the short term but also was then also able to bring all that together in a single program,” Torsten explains.

-Reward Gateway was chosen because it was adaptable and able to be personalised, and provided transparency and access to a wide range of dollar-for-dollar benefits and rewards in a single hub.
-This saved program administrators and employees both time and money and allowed Suncorp to position the rewards as critical parts of the organisation's Employee Value Proposition.
+Reward Gateway was chosen because it was adaptable and able to be personalized, and provided transparency and access to a wide range of dollar-for-dollar perks and rewards in a single hub.
+This saved program administrators and employees both time and money and allowed Suncorp to position the rewards as critical parts of the organization's Employee Value Proposition.

-“We really focussed on the peer-to-peer recognition, and made an active decision to not have it look like it was something that was being driven down from the top of the organisation,” Torsten says.
+“We really focused on the peer-to-peer recognition, and made an active decision to not have it look like it was something that was being driven down from the top of the organization,” Torsten says.
 “The awards are directly linked to our vision, strategic priorities and the Suncorp Compass.”

 peer-to-peer eCards sent every year and climbing